slcs-jsc/jurassic/docs/manual/performance.md

 platforms.

-The focus is on **understanding where time is spent** and **how users can influence performance** through configuration and workflow design.
+The focus is on **understanding where time is spent** and **how users can influence performance** through configuration and workflow design, given the *actual parallelization mechanisms implemented in JURASSIC*.

 ---